kacpertopol/cam_board/README.md

 Tilt your web cam so that all 4 ARUCO markers are in it's field of view.

+**IMPORTANT**: To use the script with *Zoom*, *Skype*, *MS Teams*, ...
+Disable the camera in these programs first, before running the script.
+Otherwise a "camera busy" error will be thrown.

 ## Run cam_board

 In the terminal navigate to the **cam_board** directory.